Avaiga/taipy-doc/docs/getting_started/index.md

 ## Your First Taipy Scenario

 A Taipy *Scenario* models pipeline executions.
-Think of it as an execution graph, typically a Directed Acyclic Graph (DAG), with tasks or functions sharing data.
-The complexity of your scenario is all up to you.
+Think of it as an execution graph where tasks or functions collaborate and exchange data.
+You have full control over how complex your scenario can be.

 Let's craft a basic "Hello World" scenario: